Crna Reka (region): Late Ottoman period

 In the 1790s, the area was included in the Pashalik of Vidin under the rule of Osman Pazvantoglu.
 It is said that Pazvantoglu did not allow atrocities against the population and treated them good.
 In 1805 Pazvantoglu appointed affluent merchant Milisav Đorđević the obor-knez of the Crna Reka nahiya.
 Despite Pazvantoglu's good holding towards the Christians in his pashalik, Milisav Đorđević and his friend, priest Radosav from Planinica, joined the Serbian uprising, which would be important for the later operations in Crna Reka.
 The uprising that broke out in Crna Reka after Easter 1805 was paused after fearing Pazvantoglu's power and support from Šumadija never came; Pazvantoglu amnestied the local rebels and Crna Reka was left untouched by Ottoman troops.
 The Serb rebels however continued, and sent people into Crna Reka that gathered hundreds and worked primarily on fortification of defensive positions.
 Hajduk bands made incursions into Timočka Krajina.
 After hearing that Hafiz Mustafa Pasha set out from Niš, an army was mustered, including also Crna Reka rebels under Milisav, that fought and decisively won the Ottoman army at the Ivankovac field.
 On 14 January 1806, Milisav was ordered to support Resavac in taking over Paraćin, Ražanj and Aleksinac, while Mladen Milovanović was sent to accompany vojvoda Jovan Jakovljević of Levač towards Kruševac.
 After taking over Aleksinac, Milisav was tasked with defending the area from troops from the Sanjak of Vidin.

 The Crna Reka nahija was organized into Revolutionary Serbia, with a seat at Zaječar and the establishment of a magistrate (court).
 Eight trenches were built, at Vražogrnac, Grljan, Sumrakovac, Kalafat, Kijak, Jame.

 Modern Serbia

-Crna Reka remained outside the Principality of Serbia following 1815, but was transferred by the Ottoman sultan to Serbia in 1833 along with five other nahiyas.
+Crna Reka remained outside the Principality of Serbia following the Second Serbian Uprising (1815), but was finally transferred by the Ottoman sultan to Serbia in 1833 along with five other Serb nahiyas.
 In 1834 the administrative reorganization saw Crna Reka established as an okrug (district) part of the Timok serdarstvo (governorship).
+In 1866, the Crna Reka okrug had 3 srezovi, 45 settlements, and 53,284 inhabitants.